Niagara Parks Waterfront Development

 For more information about the region of Niagara, visit the Niagara Economic Development website.

-- October 2016, Information & Engagement meeting for Investors and Developers/li>
+- October 2016, Information & Engagement meeting for Investors and Developers

 - November 2016, Information and Engagement Meeting – Investors and Developers

-- January 2017 – February 2017 Draft RFP Released – Draft released for comment from Industry to assist NPC to further understand market capabilities and business models
+- January 2017 to February 2017 Draft RFP Released – Draft released for comment from Industry to assist NPC to further understand market capabilities and business models

-- Issue: March, Close: June 30 Post Refined RFP to the Market – Based upon feedback obtained through written comments
+- Issue RFP: March, 2017 Post Refined RFP to the Market – Based upon feedback obtained through written comments

 - April 2017 Meeting – Commercial Confidential Meetings with Investors and Developers to discuss comments received on draft RFP